 Simple and cost free tips and ideas for playing outdoors with the kids this midwinter.

-After a year of huge difficulty and uncertainty, when children lost the freedom to simply see friends, play outside and have fun, there are good reasons to hang on to that freedom now in winter.
+Playing outside, seeing friends, having fun – there are good reasons to try and hang on to some of that freedom in winter.
 The cold and the dark are a challenge of course, but they don’t have to keep you indoors.
 And there’s a lot to be said for simpler, more outdoorsy winter play that doesn’t cost anything.

 Here are a few suggestions and practical tips we’ve gathered in that make a big difference to hanging around outside.